Viscous heat backflow and temperature resonances in extreme thermal conductors

-Therefore, we perform the time-dependent simulation shown in Fig.~\ref{fig:fig2}.
-We consider a rectangular device that is at equilibrium at $t{=}0\ \mathrm{ns}$ ($T{=}80$ K \footnote{In this time-dependent simulation we choose an equilibrium temperature of 80 K to match the temperature at which transient hydrodynamic heat propagation has been observed in recent experiments \cite{Huberman2019,Jeong2021}.} and $\bm{u}{=}0$ everywhere); we perturb it with a heater localized at $(x_c,0)$ for $0{<}t{<}t_{\rm heat}{=}0.4\ \mathrm{ns}$ ($\dot{q}(\bm{r},t){=}\mathcal{H}\theta(t_{\rm heat}{-}t) \exp\left[{-}\tfrac{(x+x_c)^2}{2\sigma_x^2}{-}\tfrac{y^2}{2\sigma_y^2}\right]$, see Eq.~(\ref{viscous_heat_T}) and note \cite{footnote_param}); at $t{=}t_{\rm heat}$ we switch off the heater and monitor the relaxation to equilibrium.
-The device is always thermalised at the boundaries ($T{=}80K$ and $\bm{u}{=}0$), see Ref.~\cite{braun_spatially_2022} for an experimental example of this boundary condition, and SM~\ref{sec:boundary_conditions_for_time_dependent_simulations} for details on how boundary conditions (average temperature and thermalisation lengthscale), size, and isotopic-mass disorder affect the relaxation.
-The evolution of the temperature field (first column in Fig.~\ref{fig:fig2}) shows an oscillatory behavior, also termed ``lattice cooling'' \cite{Jeong2021} because of the transient and local appearance of temperature values lower than the initial equilibrium temperature.
-Such an oscillatory behavior is in sharp contrast with that predicted by Fourier's diffusive equation (see SM~\ref{sec:effects_of_viscosity_on_lattice_cooling}), whose smoothing property \cite{skinner_university_nodate} implies that the evolution of a smooth, positive temperature perturbation relaxes to equilibrium remaining non-negative with respect to the initial equilibrium values.
-The appearance of lattice cooling from the VHE can be understood by inspecting the time evolution of the two aforementioned components of the VHE's heat flux ($\bm{Q}^{\delta}$ and $\bm{Q}^{D}$).
-The heat-flow streamlines in the second and third column of Fig.~\ref{fig:fig2} show that the heat fluxes $\bm{Q}^{\delta}$ and $\bm{Q}^{D}$ can assume opposite directions during the relaxation, with the drifting flux $\bm{Q}^{D}{\propto}\bm{u}$ backflowing against the temperature-gradient flux $\bm{Q}^{\delta}{\propto}{-}\nabla T$.
-This is a consequence of the lagged (delayed) coupling between $\bm{Q}^{\delta}$ and $\bm{Q}^{D}$ in the VHE~(\ref{viscous_heat_T},\ref{viscous_heat_U}), which in the inviscid limit ($\mu{=}0$) reduces exactly to the lagged relationship between heat flux and temperature gradient discussed in the context of the dual-phase-lag model \cite{tzou_unified_1995}.
-Specifically, we show in SM~\ref{sec:DPLE_derivation} that in the inviscid limit $\bm{Q}^{TOT}(\bm{r},t{+}\tau_Q){=}{-}\kappa\nabla T(\bm{r},t{+}\tau_T)$, where $\tau_Q{=}A/\gamma$ is the delay between the application of a temperature gradient and the appearance of a heat flux, and $\tau_T{=}\kappa A/(\alpha\beta{+}\kappa\gamma)$ is the time needed to create temperature gradient from an established heat flux (here tensor/vector indexes are omitted because in-plane transport in graphite is isotropic \cite{fugallo_thermal_2014,Simoncelli2020}).
-Thus, heat backflow can be observed in the time-dependent domain as a consequence of different characteristic timescales for the evolution of $\bm{Q}^{\delta}$ and $\bm{Q}^{D}$, which allow these two heat-flux components to flow in opposite directions and yield in the inviscid limit a behavior analytically equivalent to the lagged DPLE.
-This also shows that while steady-state hydrodynamic heat backflow can emerge exclusively as a consequence of a finite thermal viscosity, time-dependent hydrodynamic backflow (\textit{i.e.}, temperature oscillations) do not necessarily require viscosity to appear (see SM~\ref{sec:effects_of_viscosity_on_lattice_cooling} for details).
-Nevertheless, we show in the following and in SM~\ref{sec:comparison_between_theory_and_experiments_for_lattice_cooling} that accounting for a finite thermal viscosity is necessary to obtain quantitative agreement between the hydrodynamic relaxation lengthscales and timescales predicted from theory and observed in experiments.
+To understand what drives the emergence of heat backflow, we analyze the evolution of the heat-flux components $\bm{Q}^{\delta}$ and $\bm{Q}^{D}$.
+Their streamlines in the second and third column of Fig.~\ref{fig:fig2} show that $\bm{Q}^{\delta}$ and $\bm{Q}^{D}$ can assume opposite directions during the relaxation, with the drifting flux $\bm{Q}^{D}{\propto}\bm{u}$ backflowing against the temperature-gradient flux $\bm{Q}^{\delta}{\propto}{-}\nabla T$.
+This is a consequence of the delayed coupling between $\bm{Q}^{\delta}$ and $\bm{Q}^{D}$ in the VHE~(\ref{viscous_heat_T},\ref{viscous_heat_U}), which, in the inviscid limit ($\eta{=}0$), reduces exactly to the lagged relationship between heat flux and temperature gradient described by the dual-phase-lag model \cite{tzou_unified_1995}.
+Specifically, we show in SM~\ref{sec:DPLE_derivation} that in the inviscid limit $\bm{Q}^{TOT}(\bm{r},t{+}\tau_Q){=}{-}\kappa\nabla T(\bm{r},t{+}\tau_T)$, where $\tau_Q{=}A/\gamma$ is the delay between the application of a temperature gradient and the appearance of a heat flux, and $\tau_T{=}\alpha\beta A/(\kappa\gamma^2)$ is the time needed to generate the temperature gradient from an established heat flux.
+This also shows that while steady-state heat backflow can emerge exclusively as a consequence of a finite viscosity, time-dependent heat backflow does not necessarily require viscosity to appear (SM~\ref{sec:effects_of_viscosity_on_lattice_cooling}).
+Nevertheless, we will show that it is necessary to consider viscous effects to rationalize experiments.